RMF FM: 2010s

 In 2012, the station devoted much time to the EURO 2012.
-Two years later, it covered the canonization of John Paul II, and also created the campaign "RMF i przyjaciele", inviting its listeners to a dinner created from dishes present in the cards of restaurants where politicians were recorded during the so-called tape scandal.
+Two years later, it covered the canonisation of John Paul II, and also created the campaign "RMF i przyjaciele", inviting its listeners to a dinner created from dishes present in the cards of restaurants where politicians were recorded during the so-called tape scandal.

-The station celebrated its 25th anniversary in 2015 and its 30th anniversary in 2020.
+The station celebrated its 25-year anniversary in 2015 and its 30-year anniversary in 2020.

 Listenership

 According to the Radio Track survey (performed by Millward Brown SMG/KRC), RMF FM's share in terms of listening between January and March 2017 in the 15-75 age group was 24.8 percent, which gave the station the position of radio market leader in Poland.

 Advertising campaigns

-RMF FM organizes advertising campaigns such as "Najlepsza Muzyka" ("Best Music"), "Jak zawsze RMF FM" ("As always RMF FM") or "Oddałem głos na muzykę" ("I voted for music").
-All campaigns feature Polish and world music stars.
+RMF FM organises advertising campaigns such as "Najlepsza Muzyka" ("Best Music"), "Jak zawsze RMF FM" ("As always RMF FM") or "Oddałem głos na muzykę" ("I voted for music").
+All campaigns feature Polish and foreign music stars.